 \begin{defn} Let $\mcD$ be a simple region of a $G$-picture $\mcP_0$, and let $\mcP'= \res(\mcP,\mcD)$ or $\germ(\mcP, \mcD)$.
 If $\mcP'$ is equivalent to a picture $\mcP''$, then we can cut out $\mcP'$ and glue in $\mcP''$ in its place to get a new picture $\mcP_1$.
 We refer to the process $\mcP_0 \surg \mcP_1$ as \emph{surgery}.

 If $\mcP'$ has size zero,\footnote{Size zero pictures do not have vertices, but they can still have edges.} then we call $\mcP_0 \surg \mcP_1$ a \emph{null surgery}.
-We say that $\mcP_0$ and $\mcP_1$ are \emph{equivalent via null surgeries} if there is a sequence of null surgeries transforming $\mcP_0$ to $\mcP_1$. \end{defn} An example of a surgery is shown in Figure \ref{F:surgery}.
+We say that $\mcP_0$ and $\mcP_1$ are \emph{equivalent via null surgeries} if there is a sequence of null surgeries transforming $\mcP_0$ to $\mcP_1$. \end{defn}